CapitalistFinancialGroup/FundamentalAnalysis-4/README.md

 # Fundamental Analysis Template

-#### Vision : To create an excel template to load fundamental data of a stock trading in NSE and then to automate some analysis.
+#### Vision  :
+              1. To create an excel template to load fundamental data of a stock trading in NSE and then to automate some analysis.
+              2. Create a python project for the same

 #### Author : Sudeshna Bora

+---
+# PROJECT ONE : FUNDAMENTAL ANALYSIS IN EXCEL

+---

 ## Phase I : Loading Data